-Following on from our last article on Mach number, and how jet aeroplanes use this, another interesting occurrence, related to this, occurs at high altitudes in the troposphere, called ‘coffin corner’.
+An interesting occurrence, related to Mach number, occurs at high altitudes in the troposphere, called ‘coffin corner’.
 If you are having visions of some deadly myth as scary as flying into the Bermuda triangle, fear not…

 Coffin corner, despite its association with the after life, is actually not as ominous as it sounds, and refers to high flying jet aircraft, and how, at high altitudes, the operating envelope, in terms of stall speed and maximum design speed narrows.
 The term ‘coffin corner’ comes from the shape of the curves representing the stall speed and the Mach number with increasing altitude.
 Essentially, the envelope of operation looks like the top corner of a coffin – in other words it narrows sharply towards the top part (where the deceased’s head would be).
 What this means, is that as the jet reaches the top of the envelope, it could stall if the speed drops too low, but on the other hand if the speed is too high, most notably exceeding the local speed of sound (LSS), then it could exceed the maximum Mach number (MMO) and the speed it was designed for.
 But how do these two speeds meet?